 Plant quarantine is governed by the Law 41/2013/QH13 on Plant Protection and Quarantine.
 This law entered into force on January 1, 2015.
 The Plant Protection Department (PPD), under MARD, is the agency responsible for import quarantine of products of plant origin.
 The list of its inspection bodies is specified in Appendix II of this report.

-Under the Law on Plant Protection and Quarantine, MARD released Circular 30/2014/TT-BNNPTNT (dated September 5, 2014), Circular 33/2014 (dated October 10, 2014), and Circular 35/2014/TT-BNNPTNT (dated October 31, 2014).
-Circular 30/2014 published the list of articles subject to plant quarantine and the list of articles subject to pest risk analysis before importation into Vietnam.
-This Circular outlines that articles subject to plant quarantine must be quarantined at the Vietnamese port of entry in order to be granted customs clearance (GAIN report VM4057).
-Circular 33/2014 provides guidance on quarantine procedures for import, export, and intransit consignments of plant origin.
-Circular 35/2014 circulated the list of quarantine pests (GAIN report VM4067).
-All of these Circulars entered into force on January 1, 2015.
+Under the Law on Plant Protection and Quarantine, MARD released the following Circulars to guide the implementation of the law:

+- Circular 30/2014 dated September 5, 2014, issuing the list of articles subject to plant quarantine and the list of articles subject to pest risk analysis before importation into Vietnam (GAIN report VM4057). - Circular 33/2014 dated October 10, 2014, providing guidance on quarantine procedures for import, export, and in-transit consignments of plant origin. - Circular 35/2014 dated October 31, 2014, providing the list of quarantine pests (GAIN report VM4067).

+As of March 2023, Vietnam notified WTO a draft Circular revising the list of quarantine pests as G/SPS/N/VNM/148 (GAIN Report VM2023-0016).
+The list comprises two groups: Group 1 including 113 quarantine pests which are not present in the territory of Vietnam and Group 2 including 5 pests which are narrowly distributed in the territory of Vietnam.
+The new Circular will replace Circular 35/2014 and is scheduled to take effect at the end of 2023.
+The United States provided comments on the notification to Vietnam on May 21, 2023.
+Post continues to monitor and update developments of this draft Circular.

 MARD first released the Harmonized Schedule (HS) codes for imported goods subject to its jurisdiction, including the HS codes for regulated articles subject to plant quarantine in 2015.
 The list is revised annually or biannually.
 On September 20, 2021, MARD issued Circular 11/2021 to revise the list of HS codes for imported goods.
-The list of HS codes for regulated articles subject to plant quarantine are promulgated under Section 9, Appendix I of Circular 11 (GAIN report VM9002).
+The list of HS codes for regulated articles subject to plant quarantine are promulgated under Section 9, Appendix I of Circular 11 (GAIN Report VM2021-0104).
 Should U.S. exporters have any questions on the HS codes, please email to aghanoi@usda.gov